Private Lands Stewardship Program

 Private Lands Wildlife Habitat Technical Assistance

-Georgia Wildlife Federation’s wildlife biologist Dr. JT Pynne is available to provide AT-NO-COST forestry and wildlife habitat management technical assistance to landowners in central Georgia.
-He will perform One-on-One site visits with landowners to assess land condition and landowner objectives and then provide management recommendations for:
+Georgia Wildlife Federation’s wildlife biologists led by Dr. JT Pynne are available for AT-NO-COST forestry and wildlife habitat management assistance to Georgia landowners.
+Our team will perform One-on-One property visits with landowners to assess conditions and objectives, natural history and then provide management recommendations for:

 • Prescribed fire planning